WayScience/playbooks/internal/onboarding.md

 **In person**
 There is no substitute to in-person discussions.
-While internal, quick communication should exist on slack, more complex and nuanced topics should be discussed in person.
+While internal, quick communication should exist on Discord, more complex and nuanced topics should be discussed in person.
 Zoom will be the substitute to in person communications when necessary.

 ### Physical space